noodleOne/lolcommits-hipchat/README.md

     $ gem install lolcommits-hipchat

-Then configure to enable and set the remote endpoint:
+Visit `https://your-team.hipchat.com/account/api` to create a new API token with the 'Send Message' scope set.
+Then configure the plugin to enable and set
+options:

     $ lolcommits --config -p hipchat
     # set enabled to `true`
-    # set the remote endpoint (must begin with http(s)://)
-    # optionally set a key (sent in params) and/or HTTP Basic Auth credentials
+    # enter your HipChat team name, API token and room (name or id)

 That's it!
-Provided the endpoint responds correctly, your next lolcommit will be uploaded to it.
-To disable use:
+The next lolcommit will be shared to your HipChat room.
+To disable, uninstall this gem or use:

     $ lolcommits --config -p hipchat
     # and set enabled to `false`